 - ‘Which?’ have a guide to help tell the difference between genuine and scam NHS contact tracing messages.

-- Friends Against Scams offers advice about scams surrounding COVID-19
+- Friends Against Scams offers advice about scams linked to COVID-19

 - The police have issued information about telephone scams